Joey Logano wins at Phoenix to earn 2nd NASCAR championship - WHIZ News

-Will Power added the IndyCar championship to the Team Penske trophy case in September and Logano’s dominating run Sunday marked the first time Penske has won both the NASCAR and IndyCar championship in the same season.
+Will Power added the IndyCar championship to the Team Penske trophy case in September and Logano’s dominating run Sunday closed out the banner year for the organization.

 “I knew going into this thing that we’re going to win the championship.
 I told the guys we were the favorite from Daytona, and we truly believed it, and that’s the difference,” Logano said.
 “I had a good team with a bunch of confidence, and we had all the reason in the world to be confident.
 I’ve never been truly this ready for a championship race, and yeah, we did it, man.
 I can’t believe it.”